PublicSatanicVoid/WindowsPowerWash/README.md

 # PowerWash (PowerShell script)
 Remove bloatware from Windows and optimize for low latency and high performance

+**NOTE:** This script is NOT designed to repair a broken/corrupted Windows installation!
+It is designed to run on a fully functioning system and further optimize it for high-performance use cases.
+A clean install prior to using this is ideal!

 ## Setup
 - Download [`PowerWash.ps1`](https://raw.githubusercontent.com/UniverseCraft/WindowsPowerWash/main/PowerWash.ps1) and [`PowerWashSettings.json`](https://raw.githubusercontent.com/UniverseCraft/WindowsPowerWash/main/PowerWashSettings.json)
 - Make sure your [`ExecutionPolicy`](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.security/set-executionpolicy?view=powershell-7.3) allows scripts to run